LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 after the generalization of the query is cached).
-All numbers with the :ref:`events <flag_events>` flag set to ``deny`` (setting this flag to ``allow`` adds an overhead of +5 inferences to the results above; note that this flag can be defined in a per-object basis as needed instead of globally and thus minimizing the performance impact).
+All numbers with the :ref:`events <flag_events>` flag set to ``deny`` (setting this flag to ``allow`` adds an overhead of +5 inferences to the results above; note that this flag can be defined on a per-object basis as needed instead of globally and thus minimizing the performance impact).

 The dynamic binding caches assume the used :term:`backend Prolog compiler` does indexing of dynamic predicates.
-This is a common feature of modern Prolog systems but the actual details vary from system to system and may have an impact on dynamic binding performance.
+This is a common feature of modern Prolog systems, but the actual details vary from system to system and may have an impact on dynamic binding performance.

-Note that messages to *self* (:ref:`control_send_to_self_1` calls) and messages to an object (:ref:`control_send_to_object_2` calls) from the top-level interpreter always use dynamic binding as the object that receives the message is only know at runtime.
+Note that messages to *self* (:ref:`control_send_to_self_1` calls) and messages to an object (:ref:`control_send_to_object_2` calls) from the top-level interpreter always use dynamic binding, as the object that receives the message is only known at runtime.

 Messages sent from Prolog modules may use static binding depending on the used backend Prolog compiler native support for goal-expansion.
 Consult